drpchat/drp/README.md

 Each command is listed, followed by a description of the argument structure associated with it and what it does.

-* Talk: user/channel (unencrypted), source (encrypted?),
+* Talk: user/channel (unencrypted), source (unencrypted),
         flag (encrypted), content (encrypted)

-    Server relays the entire message to the the user/channel specified.
-If the source is null, this means that the message originated from the client/server that the message was immediately received from, and the server must encrypt the sourced identifier with the targets public key, set the source field appropriately.
+    Server relays the entire message to the the user/channel (target) specified.

     The flag argument specifies things like what in IRC or CTCP ACTION or NOTICE commands.
 (TODO: elaborate on possible values here).